 I DON’T HAVE A SOLICITOR YET.
 DO I NEED TO APPOINT ONE?

 Yes, you absolutely do.
 I recommend shopping around and deciding whom you feel most comfortable with.
 In my professional experience, and because of how I run my own business, there is so much to be said about choosing a solicitor who will do the work themselves rather than delegating it onwards.
 I have worked with lots of solicitors all over the country and I am happy to give you a few suggestions.
-Once a buyer is secured it is important that your solicitor can issue contracts and all accompanying paperwork in a timely manner to keep the momentum going.
+Once a buyer is secured, it is important that your solicitor can issue contracts and all accompanying paperwork in a timely manner to keep the momentum going.
 Your solicitor will furnish you with a checklist of all items they will need and, instructing a solicitor sooner rather than later, gives you time to compile it for them.

-I DON’T KNOW HOW MUCH MY PROPERTY IS WORTH.
+HOW MUCH IS MY PROPERTY WORTH?

 I am happy to visit your property and give you a free, no-obligation, valuation and answer any further questions you may have.
+You can call me anytime on 0862332222.

 WHAT PAPERWORK WILL YOU REQUIRE FROM ME WHEN I INSTRUCT YOU TO SELL MY PROPERTY?